 Another one of those recipes that is so easy and quick to put together, the dill aside, it could come from any region.
 One of my closest friends in London was a girl called Anya whose husband was in the merchant navy.
-She made this for dinner once and since then, it has always been a part of my repertoire.
+She made this for dinner once and since then, it has always a poluar midweek dish.
 You can make it with a whole salmon and use the paste here to stuff it or you can use a whole side.
 Then again, if it’s only for two people, you can sandwich the paste, wrap them up in the foil and cut in two, to serve.

 As mentioned, dill is the standard herb used that makes it Eastern European but as I’m not a huge fan of it, I use whatever ‘s at hand on the day.
 I find Rosemary particularly good.